 - 1. When we contact the Lord in our limiting and restricting circumstances, we will realize that He is the infinite God who became a finite man and that there is power in Him to bear any kind of limitation-Phil.
-4:13. - 2.
-Christ our life is within us as a grain of wheat to live the life of the incarnate One, the limited One; He is our life to make us willing to be limited and to die and be buried-Col. 1:27; 3:4. - 3.
+4:12-13. - 2.
+Christ our life is within us as a grain of wheat to live the life of the incarnate One, the limited One; He is our life to make us willing to be limited and to die and be buried-John 12:24-26; Col. 1:27; 3:4. - 3.
 If we contact the Lord, we will experience Him as a grain of wheat, and in Him we will be content with our situation-Phil.
-4:11-12. - B. Considering himself the prisoner of Christ Jesus, Paul was apparently confined in a physical prison; he was actually imprisoned in Christ-Eph.
-3:1; 4:1. - C. Eventually, every faithful lover of Christ will be imprisoned not only by Christ but in Christ; the more we love Him, the more we will be in Him to such an extent that He becomes our prison, where we can enjoy Him to the uttermost-Phil.
+4:11-12. - B. Considering himself the prisoner of Christ Jesus, apparently Paul was confined in a physical prison; actually he was imprisoned in Christ-Eph.
+3:1; 4:1. - C. Eventually, every faithful lover of Christ will be imprisoned not only by Christ but in Christ; the more we love Him, the more we will be in Him to such an extent that He becomes our prison where we can enjoy Him to the uttermost-Phil.
 4:4.